tsuru/tsuru/docs/reference/config.rst

 the plan used to create the application.
 If no node with enough unreserved memory is found, tsuru will ignore memory restrictions and let the scheduler choose any node.

-This setting, along with ``docker:scheduler:total-memory-metadata``, are also used by node auto scaling.
-See :doc:`node auto scaling
-</advanced_topics/node_scaling>` for more details.

 .. _config_cluster_storage: